Liberty Hill AME Church – Summerton, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Liberty Hill AME Church

-Also in the 1940s, people began meeting in this church to discuss desegregation.
-The meetings were led by Liberty Hill’s minster at the time, Reverend E.E.
-Richburg, and eventually led to the case of Briggs versus Elliott in 1952.
-That case began when Henry and Eliza Briggs of Summerton, along with more than 20 other plaintiffs, requested a working school bus for students in the black community.
+Around this time, people began meeting here to discuss desegregation.
+The meetings were led by Liberty Hill’s then-minster, the Reverend E.E.
+Richburg, and eventually became the landmark case, Briggs versus Elliott.
+The case began when Henry and Eliza Briggs of Summerton, along with more than 20 other plaintiffs, requested a working school bus for students in the black community.
 School superintendent R.M.
 Elliott denied the request, and the NAACP helped develop a suit that extended beyond transportation to include education.

-The case was heard by the United States Supreme Court, who decided that Clarendon County needed to provide equal facilities for all students.
-Yet Thurgood Marshall – at the time a lawyer – argued that education for black students would remain inferior as long as students were separate.
-Thus Briggs versus Elliott became the first of five cases that would evolve into Brown versus Board of Education in 1954.
+In 1950 Briggs versus Elliott was filed in Clarendon County.
+Thurgood Marshall – at the time a lawyer for the NAACP – argued that education for black students would remain inferior as long as students were separate.
+In 1951 the three-judge panel ruled against the plaintiffs, with only Federal District Judge Julius Waties Waring dissenting.
+In his dissent, Judge Waring wrote that separate but equal laws were “per se inequality.”
+The case was appealed to the United States Supreme Court, and Briggs versus Elliott became the first of five cases that would evolve into Brown versus Board of Education in 1954.

 Liberty Hill AME Church Info